askomics/flaskomics/docs/query.md

 ## Entity attribute

 The currently selected entity's parameters are shown as attribute boxes on the right of the graph.
-By default, every instanciated entity has its **label** attribute set to visible.
+By default, every instantiated entity has its **label** attribute set to visible.
 Various filters are available to further refine the query.

 !!!
 Warning
     Unless specified with the <i class="fa fa-question-circle inactive"></i> button, empty values for attributes will not be shown in the results.